UniFormal/uniformal.github.io/doc/development/index.md

 * MMT is an extensible language where operators, typing rules, etc. can be added declaratively,
 * MMT's rule-based algorithms can be customized by supplying new rules for, e.g., parsing, type-checking, etc.

-MMT includes several main [applications] that are ready-to-use.
+MMT includes several main [applications](../applications/index) that are ready-to-use.
-User-oriented documentation is growing, and good starting points are the [setup] instructions and the [tutorials].
+User-oriented documentation is growing, and good starting points are the [setup](../setup/index) instructions and the [tutorials](../tutorials/index).

-The best to reach the main developers for support is via the [gitter chatroom](https://gitter.im/UniFormal/MMT).
+There are multiple ways to [reach the main developers for support](../community/index).
+The best way is generally via the [MMT channel on our MatterMost instance](https://mattermost.kwarc.info/kwarc/channels/mmt).

 ### Developing new applications on top of MMT